 Live plants create a natural environment in aquariums that makes fish and other inhabitants feel better.
 A natural home can give them feelings of security and comfort as they get places to take shelter and rest.

 Some plants are excellent sources of snacks for your fish and create spawning sites for them.

 Last but not least, live aquatic plants can make your aquarium visually appealing.
 They can enhance your aesthetic pleasure in such a way that no other decors can do.

 Water spangles are aesthetically pleasing, floating plants.
-They will make your aquarium looking awesome and establish a natural biological process.
+They will make your aquarium look awesome and establish a natural biological process.

 G&Z will provide 24 water spangles, and each spangle contains 4 to 6 leaves in a package.
 As they are floating plants, no substrate is necessary.

 But there is a limitation with floating plants; you cannot use them in aquariums where the water current is strong.
-For Betta fish tanks, these plants are perfect, because people don’t use high flow pumps in Betta tanks.
+These plants are perfect for Betta fish tanks because people don’t use high-flow pumps in Betta tanks.

 Water spangles are not suitable for ambient temperatures of less than 35 and more than 85 degrees Fahrenheit.